sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/vijnAnashatakam.md

 This abstract will be an aid to our readers in understanding the philosophical doctrines inculcated in the following pages.

-Historical allusions about Mlechha kings have led us to believe that Bhartrihari flourished in the reign of Siladitya II (A. D. 610-650), which opinion is supported by the remark of [Itsang](# "⚫ Vide: Max Muller; India, what can it teach us.
-P. 348.") that Bhartrihari died in A. D. 650.
-Again Ŝankerâchârya is said to have flourished in the latter half of the Sixth [century](# "Mudra-Rakshasa, Bombay Sanskrit Series, XXVII, Introduction-P. 52.").
+Historical allusions about Mlechha kings have led us to believe that Bhartrihari flourished in the reign of Siladitya II (A. D. 610-650), which opinion is supported by the remark of Itsang[^13] that Bhartrihari died in A. D. 650.
+Again Ŝankerâchârya is said to have flourished in the latter half of the Sixth century[^14].
 But we believe him even prior to this.
 Had it been otherwise, Bhartrihari would certainly have mentioned him in his works.
 But as we have not got any proofs to support our opinion,we may well accept Telang's opinion as it would not hinder our present purpose.

+[^13]: "⚫ Vide: Max Muller; India, what can it teach us.
+P. 348."

+[^14]: "Mudra-Rakshasa, Bombay Sanskrit Series, XXVII, Introduction-P. 52."

 The question whether it was Bhartrihari himself who wrote the Ŝataka, or some poet at his court composed the poem and dedicated it to the public in his master's name, -a question raised by Colebrooke is discussed at length by Mr. Telang, and hence it need not be discussed here.
 However we may be allowed to hint that it was not rare of yore for **श्री** and **सरस्वती** to co-operate; and as conspicuous examples we may mention the names of Rajshekhar, Bhoja, Ŝudraka and James the First of Scotland whose 'King's Quair,' is still held a standard work of great repute.

 We cannot similarly believe the Bhartrihari of **वाक्यपदीय** and **भट्टीकाव्य** the same as the auther of the Ŝatakas. credit be given to the story that Bhartrihari was the brother of Vikramâditya, it is quite clear that he should have flourished contemporaneously with Kâlidâs.
 And at the time of Kâlidâs the grammatical appliances (प्रयोग) were long settled to require a कैयट to fix them.
-Hence instead of supposing the reference of कैयट to [हर](# " He thus refers to हरि in his भाष्यप्रदीपः - ")िas belonging to Bhartrihari we think the Ŝataka-kâr Bhartrihari quite distinct a personage from the Grammarian [हरि](# " Vide.निबंधमाला; No. XXVIII.").
+Hence instead of supposing the reference of कैयट to हर[^15]िas belonging to Bhartrihari we think the Ŝataka-kâr Bhartrihari quite distinct a personage from the Grammarian हरि[^16].
 Even taking as granted for a while that both the personages were one, it is impossible for such eminent a Grammarian as वाक्यपदीयकार to make such gross mistakes of grammar as would not be pardoned for a school-boy even."**\* **

+[^15]: " He thus refers to हरि in his भाष्यप्रदीपः - "

+[^16]: " Vide.निबंधमाला; No. XXVIII."

 ---------------------------------------------
 ***\*even."**----• We give reference to the following fow:-*